apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/yarn-service/Examples.md

 Then run the service with the command:
 ```
-yarn service create [service-name] --example httpd
+yarn app -launch <service-name> httpd
 ```

-where `service-name` is optional.
-If omitted, it uses the name defined in the `Yarnfile`.
+The last argument is either the path to a JSON specification of the service, or in this case, the name of an example service.
+The directory where examples can be found can be configured by setting the YARN\_EXAMPLES\_DIR environment variable.

 Once the service is running, navigate to `http://httpd-proxy-0.${SERVICE_NAME}.${USER}.${DOMAIN}:8080` to see the root page.
 The pages should alternately show "Hello from httpd-0!" or "Hello from httpd-1!"

 The individual httpd URLs can also be visited, `http://httpd-0.${SERVICE_NAME}.${USER}.${DOMAIN}:8080` and `http://httpd-1.${SERVICE_NAME}.${USER}.${DOMAIN}:8080`.

-If unsure of your hostnames, visit the apiserver REST endpoint `http://<apiserver host>:9191/ws/v1/services/httpd-service`.
+If unsure of your hostnames, visit the RM REST endpoint `http://<RM host>:8088/ws/v1/services/httpd-service`.

 ## Apache web server - httpd (without registry DNS)